TALK TO SALES

 Integrated HRA

-An integrated HRA, sometimes called a group coverage HRA (GCHRA), supplements your client’s group health plan by helping their employees pay for costs not fully covered in their group health insurance plan, such as deductibles, copays, and other out-of-pocket expenses.
+An integrated HRA, sometimes called a group coverage HRA (GCHRA), supplements your client’s group health plan by helping their employees pay for costs not fully covered in their group health insurance policy, such as deductibles, copays, and other out-of-pocket expenses.

-Generally, employers use an integrated HRA with a high deductible health plan (HDHP) to take advantage of the lower premiums and offer the HRA allowance to offset the high deductible.
+Generally, employers use an integrated HRA with a high-deductible health plan (HDHP) to take advantage of the lower premiums and offer the HRA allowance to offset the high deductible.
 But you can have an integrated HRA with any group health plan.

 With an integrated HRA, a broker's job remains the same.
 Simply work with your client and insurance carrier to find the best group health insurance policy for them and their business.